HL-hanlin/STAT8101_AppliedCausality/journal.md

 (1) I started my reading from the paper [Bandits with Unobsergved Confounders: A Causal Approach (annotated)](https://github.com/HL-hanlin/STAT8100_AppliedCausality/blob/main/etc/Bandits%20with%20Unobserved%20Confounders.pdf), which is probably the paper that intersects causal inference with RL models with unobserved confounders (UC).
 It showed that when UC exists, current bandit algorithms which try to maximize rewards based on estimation of the experimental distribution, are not always the best to pursue.
 The greedy casino example in this paper is quite useful for illustration.

-(2) To follow up, I read the other paper [Counterfactual Data-Fusion for Online Reinforcement Learning](https://github.com/HL-hanlin/STAT8100_AppliedCausality/blob/main/etc/Counterfactual%20Data-Fusion%20for%20Online%20Reinforcement%20Learners.pdf) that could be seen as a generalization of the greedy casino example in the last paper by using counterfactual-based decision making.
+(2) To follow up, I read the other paper [Counterfactual Data-Fusion for Online Reinforcement Learning (annotated)](https://github.com/HL-hanlin/STAT8100_AppliedCausality/blob/main/etc/Counterfactual%20Data-Fusion%20for%20Online%20Reinforcement%20Learners.pdf) that could be seen as a generalization of the greedy casino example in the last paper by using counterfactual-based decision making.